wellyshen/react-cool-form/CONTRIBUTING.md

 ## License

-By contributing to react-cool-form, you agree that your contributions will be licensed under its MIT license.
+By contributing to React Cool Form, you agree that your contributions will be licensed under its MIT license.